 Of the 13 damselfish species in the area, the Cortez damsel and Blue-and-yellow chromis were most conspicuous.
 Juvenile Blue-and-yellow chromis schooled in the shallow rocky areas.
 Lots of Panamic sergeant majors were nesting as well.

-55 goby species inhabit the islands.
+55 goby species inhabit the Sea of Cortez.
 The brightly colored Blue banded-goby and yellow head goby were my favorites.
 Both were very common on or near rocks and bolders.

 Male pike blennies flaring their orange branchiostegal membrane.
 Male signal blennies lunging outward with magnificent erect dorsal fins.
 Rarely, I have seen fish with more charisma.
 Both live in abandoned tube worms in rubble habitat.
 16 Chaenopsid species (pike blennies, tube blennies, and flag blennies) inhabit the Gulf.